NaabSunde/RentukkaGym/README.md

 ### Issues

 #### Equipment
+- [ ] The treadmill's belt seems to be EOL once again, treadmill is out-of-service at the moment.
 - [x] ~~The treadmill's belt might be broken, treadmill is out-of-service at the moment~~ Disassembled, cleaned and assembled.
 Should™ be working now, but keep your eyes open
 - [x] ~~Squat rack's bolts are just a bit loose (and one is missing)~~ Tightened the bolts, one is still missing
 - [x] ~~The lower seated row's V-handle needs some attention~~ DIY fixed